Random coalescing geodesics in first-passage percolation: The midpoint problem

 In words, $V_G$ is the set of vertices to which the geodesic $G(0)$ can be extended backwards, and $U_G$ is the set of vertices $z$ on $G(0)$ for which the finite segment $\geo(0,z)$ can be extended backwards beyond $V_G$.

 By Proposition~\ref{temecula}, $V_G$ is almost surely finite.
-Consequently, the outer boundary of $V_G$ is almost surely finite, and hence likewise $U_G$.
-Next we note that if the event in the lemma occurs, then either $-z$ or $z$ is contained in $V_G$ for some $G\in\mathcal{F}$, or the first $m$ points on either $\geo(0,z)$ or $\geo(-z,0)$ belong to $U_G$ for some $G\in\mathcal{F}$.
-That this would happen is increasingly unlikely if both $m$ and $|z|$ are large. \end{proof}
+Consequently, the outer boundary of $V_G$ is almost surely finite, and so is $U_G$.
+Next we note that if the event in the lemma occurs, then either $y$ or $z$ is contained in $V_G$ for some $G\in\mathcal{F}$, or the first $m$ points (counting from the origin) on either $\geo(0,z)$ or $\geo(y,0)$ belong to $U_G$ for some $G\in\mathcal{F}$.
+That this would happen is increasingly unlikely if $|y|$, $|z|$ and $m$ are all large. \end{proof}

+\begin{lemma} Let $G$ be a random coalescing geodesic and let $\bar G$ denote the random coalescing geodesic obtained from $G$ via rotation by $\pi$.
+If $G'$ is a random coalescing geodesic such that $G<G'<\bar G$, then